nodejs/node/COLLABORATOR_GUIDE.md

 Node.js ABI changes you can run [`citgm-abi-smoker`](https://ci.nodejs.org/job/citgm-abi-smoker/).

 * [`node-stress-single-test`](https://ci.nodejs.org/job/node-stress-single-test/)
-is designed to allow one to run a group of tests over and over on a specific platform to confirm that the test is reliable.
+can run a group of tests over and over on a specific platform.
+Use it to check that the tests are reliable.

 * [`node-test-commit-v8-linux`](https://ci.nodejs.org/job/node-test-commit-v8-linux/)
-is designed to allow validation of changes to the copy of V8 in the Node.js tree by running the standard V8 tests.
-It should be run whenever the level of V8 within Node.js is updated or new patches are floated on V8.
+runs the standard V8 tests.
+Run it when updating V8 in Node.js or floating new patches on V8.

 * [`node-test-commit-custom-suites`](https://ci.nodejs.org/job/node-test-commit-custom-suites/)
-can be used to customize what tests are run and with what parameters.
-For example, it can be used to execute tests which are not executed in a typical `node-test-commit` run (such as tests in the `internet` or `pummel` directories).
-It can also be used to make sure tests pass when provided with a flag not typically used in other CI test runs (such as `--worker`).
+enables customization of test suites and parameters.
+It can execute test suites not used in other CI test runs (such as tests in the `internet` or `pummel` directories).
+It can also make sure tests pass when provided with a flag not used in other CI test runs (such as `--worker`).

 ### Internal vs. Public API